tolauwae/phd-thesis/src/oop/oop.typ

   Thus, a step $K wasmarrow K'$ exists, with $K'$ in $C$ of $dbg_n$.
 ]

-// todo add paragraph

-Since debuggers are used to inspect a programs execution to find the causes of errors, we define the correctness of the debugger semantic in terms of its observation of the underlying language semantics.
+//Since debuggers are used to inspect a programs execution to find the causes of errors, we define the correctness of the debugger semantic in terms of its observation of the underlying language semantics.The
-We consider a debugger to be correct if it can observe any execution that can be observed by the underlying language semantics, and conversely, that any execution observed by the debugger semantics can be observed by the language semantics.
+//We consider a debugger to be correct if it can observe any execution that can be observed by the underlying language semantics, and conversely, that any execution observed by the debugger semantics can be observed by the language semantics.
-We call these two properties respectively soundness and completeness.
+//We call these two properties respectively soundness and completeness.

-////\begin{lemma}[Callback Neutrality]@theorem:invoking
-////    % todo lemma shows that if K -> K' and you do a callback step in K -> K'' then K'' -> K'''
-////    % todo K' and K'''  can be different if callbacks can change internal state
-////    % todo actually it doesn't matter for the debugger, these are still paths
-////
-////    % todo mayeb another lemma that could be useful is, that a callback can execute at any time in the program, and that the program can continue after the callback (different but nondeterminism is not a problem we care about in this paper)
-////\end{lemma}
-//
-//// todo ...
-//
-//// todo for the following theorems we assume that we get the same event queue in the same order and at the same time

 #let theoremdebuggersoundness = [
-    Let $K$ be the start WebAssembly configuration, and $dbg$ the debugging configuration, where $S$ contains the WebAssembly configuration $K'$.
+    Let $K$ be the start WebAssembly configuration, and $dbg$ the debugging configuration, where $C$ contains the WebAssembly configuration $K'$.
     Let the debugger steps $attach(dbgarrow, tr: alpha comma ast)$ be the result of a series of debugging messages.
 Then:
     $ forall dbg : dbg_start attach(dbgarrow, tr: alpha comma ast) dbg arrow.double.r.long K multi(wasmarrow) K' $
 ]

 #theorem("Debugger soundness")[#theoremdebuggersoundness]<theorem:debugger-soundness>
 #proof[
-//\begin{proof}
-//    The proof proceeds by induction on the steps in the debugging session. % todo before one message was one step, but now there are also internal messages ->
+    The proof proceeds by induction on the steps in the debugging session. // todo before one message was one step, but now there are also internal messages ->
-//    In the base case, only a few cases need to be considered, since all other steps must be preceded by at least one step in the debugger semantics.
+    In the base case, only a few cases need to be considered. //, since all other steps must be preceded by at least one step in the debugger semantics.
-//    The following rules do not change the state $K$ in $S$, #smallcaps("play"), #smallcaps("pause"), #smallcaps("step-client"), #smallcaps("run-client"), and #smallcaps("pass-trigger").
+    The following rules do not change the state $K$ in $C$, _play_, _pause_, _step-client_, _run-client_, and _pass-trigger_.
-//    At any point in a debugging session asynchronous events can arrive in the event queue of the client $C$.
+    At any point in a debugging session asynchronous events can arrive in the event queue of the server $S$.
-//    This means that the first step in a debugging session can be the #smallcaps("transfer-events") rule, which also does not change the state of $K$ in $S$.
+    This means that the first step in a debugging session can be the _transfer-events_ rule, which also does not change the state of $K$ in $C$.
-//    All other rules need at least one preceding step.
+    All other rules need at least one preceding step.

-//
-//    In the inductive step, the proof proceeds very similarly.
+    In the inductive step, the proof proceeds very similarly.
-//    The following rules do not change the state $K$ in $S$, #smallcaps("play"), #smallcaps("pause"), #smallcaps("step-client"), #smallcaps("run-client"), #smallcaps("invoke-start"), #smallcaps("invoke-run"), #smallcaps("invoke-end"), #smallcaps("pass-trigger"), #smallcaps("trigger-invalid"), and #smallcaps("transfer-events").
+    The following rules do not change the state $K$ in $C$, _play_, _pause_, _step-client_, _run-client_, _invoke-start_, _invoke-run_, _invoke-end_, _pass-trigger_, _trigger-invalid_, and _transfer-events_.
-//    The cases #smallcaps("step-server") and #smallcaps("run-server") simply take a step in the underlying semantics.
+    The cases _step-server_ and _run-server_ simply take a step in the underlying semantics.
-//    The interesting cases are, #smallcaps("sync"), #smallcaps("sync-events"), and #smallcaps("trigger").
+    The interesting cases are, _sync_, _sync-events_, and _trigger_.
-//    The #smallcaps("sync") rule either handles a message produced by the #smallcaps("invoke-end") or #smallcaps("transfer-events") rules.
+    The _sync_ rule either handles a message produced by the _invoke-end_ or _transfer-events_ rules.
-//    In the #smallcaps("sync") case, we get the changes from the invocation of an action produced by a previous #smallcaps("invoke-end") step.
+    In the _sync_ case, we get the changes from the invocation of an action produced by a previous _invoke-end_ step. // todo by lemma uniqueness from the appendix
-//    However, by \cref{theorem:invoking} we know that the changes are the same as if the action was invoked on the server.
+    However, by @theorem:invoking-soundness we know that the changes are the same as if the action was invoked on the server.
-//    In the #smallcaps("sync-events") case, we get the changes from the event queue, which is the same as if the events were dispatched on the server.
+    In the _sync-events_ case, we get the changes from the event queue, which is the same as if the events were dispatched on the server. // todo add axiom?
-//    Since we assume that any interleaving of events is possible, there must always be an analogous path in $arrow.r.hook/g_i$.
+    Since we assume that any interleaving of events is possible, there must always be an analogous path in #wasmarrow. //$attach(dbgarrow, tr: alpha comma ast)$.
-//    For the final case, the #smallcaps("trigger") rule handles the dispatching of events in the exact same manner as if the events were dispatched on the server.
+    For the final case, the _trigger_ rule handles the dispatching of events in the exact same manner as if the events were dispatched on the server.
-//\end{proof}
 ]

 #let theoremdebuggercompleteness = [
-    Let $K$ be the start WebAssembly configuration for which there exists a series of transition $arrow.r.hook/g^*_i$ to another configuration $K'$, and $dbg_start$ the corresponding starting debugger configuration with $K$ in $S$.
+    Let $K$ be the start WebAssembly configuration for which there exists a series of transition $attach(dbgarrow, tr: alpha comma ast)$ to another configuration $K'$, and $dbg_start$ the corresponding starting debugger configuration with $K$ in $C$.
 Let the debugging configuration with $K'$ be $dbg$.
     Then:
 $ forall K' : K multi(wasmarrow) K' arrow.double.r.long dbg_start attach(dbgarrow, tr: alpha comma ast) dbg $
 ]

 #theorem("Debugger completeness")[#theoremdebuggercompleteness]<theorem:debugger-completeness>
 #proof[
-//    The proof for completeness follows almost directly from the fact that for every transition in the underlying language semantics, the debugger can take a corresponding step.
+    The proof for completeness follows almost directly from the fact that for every transition in the underlying language semantics, the debugger can take a corresponding step.
-//    For steps that can be taken out-of-place, the debugger gets to the same state with the #smallcaps("step-server") rule.
+    For steps that can be taken out-of-place, the debugger gets to the same state with the _step-client_ rule.
-//    For steps that cannot be taken out-of-place, the debugger uses the invoke mechanism.
-However, \cref{theorem:invoking} exactly shows that an analogous path in $arrow.r.hook/g_d$ exists.
+    For steps that cannot be taken out-of-place, the debugger uses the invoke mechanism.
+However, @theorem:invoking-completeness exactly shows that an analogous path in $attach(dbgarrow, tr: alpha)$ exists.
-//    Lastly, at any point in the execution in $arrow.r.hook/g_i$, the event queue may not be empty, leading to the #smallcaps("interrupt") rule.
+    Lastly, at any point in the execution in #wasmarrow, the event queue may not be empty, leading to the _interrupt_ rule.
-//    During debugging the same can happen on the client $C$, which leads to the #smallcaps("transfer-events") rule.
+    During debugging the same can happen on the client $C$, which leads to the _transfer-events_ rule.
-//    After the #smallcaps("sync") step, the state $K$ in $S$ is the same as at the start of the #smallcaps("interrupt") rule during normal execution.
+    After the _sync_ step, the state $K$ in $C$ is the same as at the start of the _interrupt_ rule during normal execution.
-//    This means that the same callback can be triggered with the #smallcaps("trigger") rule at the exact same place in the program.
+    This means that the same callback can be triggered with the _trigger_ rule at the exact same place in the program.
-//\end{proof}
 ]

 //// the event based aspect introduces more complexity
 //
 //// todo conclude

+Given the proofs of completeness and soundness, we can conclude that the out-of-place debugger is correct. // under certain assumptions.
+It is important to acknowledge again, that the correctness of the debugger is based on the following assumptions; the underlying language semantics is sound, the control flow of the program is only influenced by the order of events and not their concrete timing, and events can arrive at any time under the given partial order of events.

 == Implementation<oop:implementation>